Based on wise tips by David Ogilvy for advertisers

 7. Advertising people who ignore research are as dangerous as generals who ignore decodes of enemy signals.

-Again, it is one more thought by Ogilvy which is totally truthful for the sphere of web and app design.
+Again, it is one more thought by Ogilvy, which is totally truthful for the sphere of web and app design.
 Designers who start creating a product just at once when they get the task are quite risky guys.
 There are plenty of things to do before the designing process itself.
 Ignoring those things can give an interesting but not viable result.
-It’s important to analyze the competition, to understand the target market, to find out the sources of traffic and potential expectations of the users before setting off.
+It’s important to analyze the competition, understand the target market, to find out the sources of traffic and potential expectations of the users before setting off.
 Otherwise, you can waste much more time on loads of inefficient variants.

 The bottom line: don’t be lazy to research the vital points of the project before you start designing.
 Don’t fancy doing the research?
-No problem, go to duck and dive in loads of baseless concepts instead of going along the solid path of understanding the user’s needs and wishes.
-Just don’t forget: it’s not you who decides that the product is successful, it’s not even other designers.
+No problem, go to duck and dive into loads of baseless concepts instead of going along the solid path of understanding the user’s needs and wishes.
+Just don’t forget: it’s not you who decides that the product is successful; it’s not even other designers.
 It’s users.